 VWAP Indicator Settings Explained

-The VWAP indicator is typically calculated from the start of the trading day and resets at each new session.
+The Volume Weighted Average Price (VWAP) indicator settings is choosing the right anchor period, time frame, and source data for the VWAP calculation.
 The basic setting defines the time period, which can be kept as intraday or changed to weekly, monthly, or even quarterly.
-Most platforms allow you to set VWAP indicator setting from a specific point instead of the day’s open.
+Most platforms allow you to set VWAP indicator settings from a specific point instead of the day’s open.
 You can also add bands around the VWAP line to reflect price range or adjust settings to include or exclude extended trading hours.

 VWAP Indicator Settings: How to Use and Customize It for Trading